uktrade/data-workspace-frontend/README.md

 <!-- --8<-- [start:selenium] -->
 ### Running selenium tests locally

 We have some selenium integration tests that launch a (headless) browser in order to interact with a running instance of Data Workspace to assure some core flows (only Data Explorer at the time of writing).
 It is sometimes desirable to watch these tests run, e.g. in order to debug where it is failing.
-To run the selenium tests through docker-compose using a local browser, do the following:
+To run the selenium tests through docker compose using a local browser, do the following:

 1) Download the latest [Selenium Server](https://www.selenium.dev/downloads/) and run it in the background, e.g. `java -jar ~/Downloads/selenium-server-standalone-3.141.59 &`
-2) Run the selenium tests via docker-compose, exposing the Data Workspace port and the mock-SSO port and setting the `REMOTE_SELENIUM_URL` environment variable, e.g. `docker-compose -f docker-compose-test.yml -p data-workspace-test run -e REMOTE_SELENIUM_URL=http://host.docker.internal:4444/wd/hub -p 8000:8000 -p 8005:8005 --rm data-workspace-test pytest -vvvs test/test_selenium.py`
+2) Run the selenium tests via docker-compose, exposing the Data Workspace port and the mock-SSO port and setting the `REMOTE_SELENIUM_URL` environment variable, e.g. `docker compose -f docker-compose-test.yml -p data-workspace-test run -e REMOTE_SELENIUM_URL=http://host.docker.internal:4444/wd/hub -p 8000:8000 -p 8005:8005 --rm data-workspace-test pytest -vvvs test/test_selenium.py`
 <!-- --8<-- [end:selenium] -->
 <!-- --8<-- [start:dependencies] -->
 ## Updating a dependency